robitex/barracuda/README.md

 # Barcode symbologies

-So far, only the Code 39 and Code 128 specifications are supported but very soon other 1D encoding format will be added to the project and then it will the time for 2D classes.
+So far, only the Code 39 and Code 128 specifications are supported but very soon other 1D encoding format will be added to the project and after it will be the time for 2D barcode types.

 # A very simple LaTeX example